SmaniaD/LaminarFamiliesMaximalBinaryTrees/README.md

 distinguished set of “tops” acting as the leaves of the tree.
 This is  closely related with laminar families of subsets of Childs.

-It is inspired by the accompanying LaTeX document `manual.tex`, which provides diagrams and detailed formal notation.
+See the accompanying LaTeX document `manual.tex`, which provides diagrams and detailed formal notation.

 ## Features